scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 {{combinations}} below shows the different allowed segment combinations.

-**Note**: It is assumed that the source and destination endpoints are in different ASes (as endpoints from the same AS use an empty forwarding path to communicate with each other).
+**Note**: It is assumed that the source and destination endpoints are in different ASes.

 ~~~~